Lectionary Bible Studies and Sermons

 Third, there are the practical issues of morality that Paul raises.
 Sexual immorality stands foremost as the greatest danger confronting the fellowship of believers.
 Sexuality is the most intimate expression of knowing another and so to misuse it is to interfere with the knowing of God and of each other.
 Then there is behaviour which destroys trust.
 Hurtful violence in words, malice, abusive speech and lying.
 All destructive of our fellowship, all undermining the very nature of church as a community of believers.

 In the opening verse of this chapter Paul reminds us that our being is hidden with the risen Christ in the heavenlies and therefore our minds should be focused on that reality rather than the push and shove of this age.
-It is on the basis of our standing with the risen Lord that Paul says "put to death, therefore,.......", be what we are.
+On the basis of our standing with the risen Lord Paul encourages us to "put to death, therefore,.......", be what we are.

 "Let the peace of Christ rule in your hearts, since as members of one body you were called to peace", Col.3:15.